 Ensure that any convention you select can accommodate all of these entity types.
-A naming convention, for use generally in CICS environments, is described in the CICS/ESA publication Dynamic Transaction Routing in a CICSplex.

 Generic names

 CICSPlex SM supports the use of generic names in many of its commands.
 For example, you can specify that all transactions whose names begin with the letters "DNW" are to be monitored once every 300 seconds.
 You do not have to name each transaction individually